Skip to main content

 mlynwodny old timeline

-The first document mentioning the mill in our area dates back to 24 June 1370.
-It operated with breaks for many centuries, and despite temporary stagnation it never lost its usable character (after the war it served as a grain warehouse for a long time).
+It operated with interruptions for centuries, and despite occasional pauses, it never lost its functional character (after the war, it temporarily served as a grain warehouse).

 stare foto